-Our monthly dataset covers eleven euro area countries (Austria, Belgium, Finland, France, Germany, Greece, Ireland, Italy, Netherlands, Portugal and Spain) over the period January 1999 - June 2017.9 Private bank deposits, sourced from the ECB, are defined as outstanding amounts at the end of each month, expressed in millions of euros, covering maturities of all types and all currency denominations.
+Our monthly dataset covers eleven euro area countries (Austria, Belgium, Finland, France, Germany, Greece, Ireland, Italy, Netherlands, Portugal and Spain) over the period January 1999 - June 2017.
+Private bank deposits, sourced from the ECB, are defined as outstanding amounts at the end of each month, expressed in millions of euros, covering maturities of all types and all currency denominations.
 They include deposits of euro area households, non-financial corporations and other entities, and exclude deposits of the central government and Monetary and Financial Institutions.
 To obtain the dependent variable for the first stage estimations, private deposits of euro area countries are transformed into a log-index relative to Germany (dep).
-The set of explanatory variables includes proxies for fiscal and macro risk, as well as wealth, relative to Germany.